The Division of Child Protection, also known as the Center for Families, is focused on the problem of child abuse and neglect.

 - Engage in continuous quality improvement

 - Develop policies for UMMC pertaining to child maltreatment

 The Safe Environment for Every Kid (SEEK) project focuses on identifying and addressing major psychosocial problems (depression, substance abuse, intimate partner violence) that families may be facing.

-Our UMMS Child Protection Team (CPT) provides 24/7 interdisciplinary consultation to staff when concerns of possible abuse or neglect arise.
+Our UMMS Child Protection Team (CPT) provides 24/7 consultation to staff when concerns of possible abuse or neglect arise.
 In addition, the CPT offers training and helps develop policies concerning child abuse and neglect.

 Our Child Advocacy Centers coordinate the evaluation of children suspected of having been sexually abused.

 The Pediatric Emergency Department (PED) specializes in the evaluation and management of children and young adults who are suspected of having been sexually abused or assaulted.

 The Prevention of Child Maltreatment.
 Funded by the US DHHS, Administration for Children and Families, the CDC and the Doris Duke Foundation.

 Understanding the Antecedents and Outcomes of Child Maltreatment.
 This project, LONGitudinal Studies on Child Abuse and Neglect (LONGSCAN), is funded by the US DHHS, Administration for Children and Families.

 Epidemiology of Abusive Abdominal Trauma in Young Children.
 Identifies the frequency, risk factors, and outcomes for children hospitalized with abusive abdominal trauma.
 (Supported by the National Institute on Child Health and Development of the NIH).